fandulu/SsVGMM/README.md

-# SsVGMM
-A code for novelty detection and classification.
+# A semi-supervised variational Gaussian mixture model

 @inproceedings{yang2017application,
   title={Application of SsVGMM to medical data-classification with novelty detection},